Curious about how much your employer can legally make you work? Here are your work questions. Answered.

 In Ontario, Alberta, and New Brunswick, anything over 44 hours of work in a week is considered overtime.

-For each hour you work over that, you’re owed time and half (your hourly salary x 1.5).
+For each hour you work over that, you’re owed time and a half (your hourly salary x 1.5).

 Provinces like Quebec, British Columbia, Manitoba, Saskatchewan, Yukon, NWT, Nunavut, and the Federal Government consider the overtime threshold to be 40 hours, while provinces like PEI and Nova Scotia, 48.